gtorres4/cs445-project/README.txt

  - sudo apt-get update
  - curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash - ; sudo apt-get install -y nodejs

+If the file is cloned from git repository, run following command to install all dependencies (this may take a while):
+- npm install

+If the file is downloaded and opened from what is submitted on Blackboard, all dependencies are already in project.

 To run the server, run the following command from the command line within the root directory of project:

 node index.js